-This Crab Marinara is made with blue crabs, San Marzano peeled tomatoes, red pepper flakes, garlic, basil and served on pasta.
+This Crab Marinara Recipe is made with blue crabs, San Marzano peeled tomatoes, red pepper flakes, garlic, basil and served on pasta.

 This is a delicious crab sauce on spaghetti that you can make for a nice warm summer day.
 Your local fish market will clean the crabs for you.